ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch28.md

 are expensive to train, such as contemporary deep neural networks.

 A common choice for *k* is typically 5 or 10, for practical and historical reasons.
-A study by Ron Kohavi (see â€œâ€? at the end of this chapter) found that *k* = 10 offers a good bias and variance trade-off for classical machine learning algorithms, such as decision trees and naive Bayes classifiers, on a handful of small datasets.
+A study by Ron Kohavi (see ""? at the end of this chapter) found that *k* = 10 offers a good bias and variance trade-off for classical machine learning algorithms, such as decision trees and naive Bayes classifiers, on a handful of small datasets.